lee-alt-add/git_tool/README.md

+Here’s the updated `README.md` file with the inclusion of the `requirements.txt` and instructions for setting it up:

+---

 # GitHub CLI Tool

 This is a command-line tool that allows you to interact with the GitHub API.
 It provides functionality to retrieve user information, list repositories, search for repositories by keyword, and fetch commit details for a specific repository.